PaulNovack/loganDB-PHP-Client/README.md

 ## Version 0.5.0 without long data value support limited to under ~10,000 character values

+## Added

+UnitTestV1.php which does some of needed unit tests.

 ##To do:

-Write proper unit tests for both this PHP Client and Java Client before moving client or server development any farther.
+Write more unit tests for this PHP Client and Java Client.

+Fix the large data value bugs to allow over ~10,000 character values